mrambo04/Similar-images-on-footwear/README.md

 # 👟 Footwear Image Similarity Detection using Deep Learning & Computer Vision
-This project implements an image similarity pipeline to find visually similar footwear images.
-It uses deep learning feature extraction + similarity metrics to rank similar shoes based on design, color, style and pattern.

 ## 📘 Overview
 This project implements an image similarity pipeline to find visually similar footwear images.
 It uses deep learning feature extraction + similarity metrics to rank similar shoes based on design, color, style and pattern.